Navegg/navegg-frontend-challenge/README.md

 # Navegg Frontend Challenge - Create a Tree List

 Many web applications use lists for data reporting.
-One well-used format is the Tree List.
+One well-used format is the **Tree List**.
 Your test is to recreate a short version of a Tree List with the following specifications:

 ## Briefing